-Students learn the art-making and critical thinking skills they need to become inventive, informed makers.
-A personal vision emerges from the confluence of visual, intuitive, and rational thinking.
+Students learn the making and thinking skills they need to become inventive, informed artists and designers.
+A personal vision emerges from the integration of visual, intuitive, and rational thinking.
 Underlying this synthesis is the belief that meaningful artistic investigation combines creativity with problem solving and defining.

-1st Term: The core curriculum includes Life Drawing, Drawing and Composition, Principles of Design, and Form and Space.
-Students take these four studio courses along with Liberal Arts and Sciences as a part of a section, where peer collaboration promotes creative investigation, construction of meaning, and appropriate risk-taking.
+1st Term: The core curriculum includes Life Drawing I, Drawing and Building Form, and Principles of Design.
+Students take these three studio courses along with Liberal Arts and Sciences as a part of a section, where peer collaboration promotes creative investigation, construction of meaning, and appropriate risk-taking.

-2nd Term: Students continue Drawing and Composition, Form and Space, Liberal Arts and Sciences and add Connections Through Color and Design, a Creative Action course.
-They can take Creative Practices and Responses, a unique studio course that focuses on the study and practice of creative thinking that bridges art and design disciplines in place of second-term Life Drawing.
+2nd Term: All students take Connections Through Color and Design which is a Creative Action course, and two Liberal Arts & Sciences courses.
+In addition, students choose between Drawing Studio and Form and Space and between Life Drawing II and Creative Practices and Responses.
+Creative Practices and Responses is a unique studio course that focuses on the study and practice of creative thinking that bridges art and design disciplines.
 Second-term students also select an Elective that introduces the majors.